Ricardicus/real-people-pgp/README.md

 * Challenge mechanism
 * TLS over the middleware
 * Change so that humans get certificate files instead, whereby they self sign their own keys to move away from a single point of failure
-* Change assymetric crypto to PKCS1v1.5 RSA with 4094 key length.
 * Domain hosting, domain list with signatures